-PART 1: INTRODUCTION KEY PROGRAMME COMPONENTS
+PART 1: OVERVIEW OF THE THREE KEY PROGRAMME COMPONENTS

-The Parenting for Lifelong Health Programme for Parents and Teens has the following components:
+The Parenting for Lifelong Health Programme for Parents and Teens has the following three components:

-- Component 1: Before the beginning of the group sessions, facilitators conduct pre-group session home visits with each participating family to learn more about the family and their home environment and undertake any assessments that may be required before the programme starts. - Component 2: Six (6) weekly group sessions on parenting and relationship building skills for groups of caregivers and teens.
-The programme uses role-plays and illustrations that have been specially developed to deliver the core lessons of each session.
+- Component 1: Before the beginning of the group sessions, facilitators conduct pre-program consultation (Session 0) with each participating family to learn more about the family and their home environment and undertake any assessments that may be required before the program starts.
+We name this "Session 0" to indicate that this is an important element to the program that needs to be conducted PRIOR to beginning with the group sessions. - Component 2: Six (6) weekly group sessions on parenting and relationship building skills for groups of caregivers and teens which increase in difficulty for families.
+Therefore, it is very important to provide the skills in the initial sessions to later on build up on these when addressing topics that may cause more conflict or tension in the family.
+This is illustrated in the House of Support and we will come back to this important point throughout the program.
+The program uses role-plays and illustrations that have been specially developed to deliver the core lessons of each session.

 - OA very important guiding principle for the implementation of the training: always prioritize practicing and exercising when time is tight!
 Practicing and repeating are more important than teaching information.
+During the sessions, look out for the following symbol as a reminder that practical exercise takes priority! - If time is short, shorten sections that are repeated weekly, for example: Physical exercises Homework discussion or alternatively Discussion of new homework - Component 3: There is a Family Guidebook that accompanies the program.
+The main purpose of the Guidebook is to provide families with some activities that they can engage in during the week, in-between sessions, to practice skills they learned during the session.
+At the end of each session, facilitators (like you) will assign participants specific home activities (things to try out at home on their family) until the following week and encourage them to use the Family Guidebook to remind themselves about what was done in session and make notes when they completed the activities.
+This is also helping to structure the homework review during the next session (see below).

-During the sessions, look out for the following symbol as a reminder that practical exercise takes priority! - Component 3: At the end of each session, participants are given home activities.
-These activities help participants to remember and strengthen the skills they learned during that session.
-Individualized in-home (or phone or face-to-face somewhere else than at home) sessions for families that might have missed a group session or those requesting or needing additional support session in order to deliver the content are called 'PLH Home Catch-ups'.
-At each session, you will find a page called "PLH Home Catch-ups" that is facilitating this catch-up meetings with families. - The Parenting for Lifelong Health Programme for Parents and Teens ends with a discussion about what participants have learned and how to continue to work together in the future to maintain healthy relationships in the family.
+The Parenting for Lifelong Health Programme for Parents and Teens ends with a discussion about what participants have learned and how to continue to work together in the future to maintain healthy relationships in the family.

-- Towards the end of the programme, participants are given the opportunity to organize their own celebration of the learning process which can be in the form of a PLH Teens graduation ceremony where they receive a certificate of completion.
-This celebration should involve typical sharing experiences as characteristic and significant for the contextual country. - If participants want to, they can continue meeting in groups in order to keep supporting each other.
+Towards the end of the programme, participants are given the opportunity to organize their own celebration of the learning process which can be in the form of a PLH Teens graduation ceremony where they receive a certificate of completion.
+This celebration should involve typical sharing experiences as characteristic and significant for the contextual country.

+If participants want to, they can continue meeting in groups in order to keep supporting each other.
 These support groups are also chances to address other issues facing the community including health care, school support and involvement, and government support.